An Alabama Firearm Bill of Sale is a document that helps prove the transfer of a gun between two parties.

 Gun Reciprocity

-However, Alabama Criminal Code Section § 13A-11-85 recognizes the concealed carry permits of all other U.S. states.
+Alabama currently does not issue out-of-state permits for concealed carry.
+[2] However, the Alabama Criminal Code recognizes the concealed carry permits of all other U.S. states.
+[3]

-States which recognize Alabama’s concealed-carry permits include:
+States that recognize Alabama’s concealed-carry permits include:

 - Arkansas